How to buy your public housing home

 If you live remotely

-Go to how to apply to buy your remote public housing home for more information.
+Find out more about how to apply to buy your remote public housing home.

 What is not for sale